Rogaine (Topical Solution)

 Uses of Rogaine:

 - It is used to treat hair loss.
-It may take 4 months to see the full effect.

 What do I need to tell my doctor BEFORE I take Rogaine?